Best budget soundbars 2024: affordable home cinema sound tested by experts

 There is little more frustrating than not being able to hear dialogue when watching a TV show or movie, but inevitably, varying levels of speech clarity combined with how busy the soundscape is and the overall style of the mix can mean that whispery, mumbly vocals hinder even a top-quality, room-tuned soundbar.

-Fortunately, most soundbars have speech enhancement feature settings that will typically raise the volume of the centre channel and crispen up the EQ to help improve dialogue audibility.
+Fortunately, most soundbars have speech enhancement feature settings that will typically raise the volume of the centre channel to improve dialogue audibility.
 Not every brand implements this with sophistication, and sometimes these modes can sound thin and harsh, but once again, it's always worth experimenting to find what works for you and your space.

 Tom Parsons